Self is the Best Learner: CT-free Ultra-Low-Dose PET Organ Segmentation via Collaborating Denoising and Segmentation Learning: Main Methodology

 \subsubsection{Shared Encoder}

 LDOS uses the nnU-Net backbone~\cite{isensee2021nnu1} with the ResEncL configuration~\cite{isensee2024nnu}.
 Inspired by MAE, LDOS employs the LDPET denoising process to learn semantic latent representations.
 MAE uses the patch-level discretized images as inputs~\cite{dosovitskiy2020image}.
 In the medical imaging context, large-scale patch masking leads to excessive information loss.
-In our work, LDOS is regarded as a pixel-level masking approach to retain finer details:
+The degradation in LDPET physically stems from lower photon counts and consequent statistical noise.
+LDOS approximates this effect as a pixel-level masking process, which facilitates the retention of core information:

 where \({{x}_{i}}\) is the LDPET image, \({{r}_{i}}\) is the FDPET image, and \(\Lambda r\) represents the pixel-level discretization.
-For a 5\% dose PET, the masking ratio\(k\) is set to 95\%.
 The encoder processes the input \({{x}_{i}}\) to extract semantic latent features:

 where \(F({{x}_{i}})\) represents shared semantic features, \(E\) is the encoder, \({{\vartheta }_{e}}\) denotes encoder parameters, \(\odot\) signifies dimensionality stacking, and \(\zeta\) is the residual connection.
 Unlike standard MAE approaches that focus on visible pixels, our method models all pixels, providing comprehensive semantic representation.